TorXakis/SupportEmacs/README.md

 # SupportEmacs
-Support for edditing TorXakis models on Emacs
+Support for editing TorXakis models on Emacs